OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 6. Address Complaints Before They Escalate

-- Listen and acknowledge their concern without defensiveness
+- Acknowledge the concern without defensiveness

 - Offer a solution — replacement content, credit toward future content, a genuine apology

-What to Do When You Get a Chargeback
+What to Do When a Chargeback Happens

-Step 1: Document Everything
+Step 1: Document Everything Immediately

 - DM conversations showing the subscriber received and engaged with content